 Where does herbalism come from?

 “In the olden days,” most cultures had some sort of healing practice including herbal medicines.
 In many cultures, the study of the medicine in plants never stopped being practiced.
 Recently in the United States, there has been a resurgence of interest in herbal medicine.
-Most of the herbal medicine that is practiced in the US now takes some elements from “eclectic medicine” (a kind of european natural medicine mixed with what colonists took from indigenous tribes and enslaved peoples in the 17-1900s), Traditional Chinese Medicine (TCM), Ayurvedic medicine, and traditions from countless Northern and Southern Hemispheric indigenous cultures and earth-based religious traditions.
+Most of the herbal medicine that is practiced in the US now takes some elements from “eclectic medicine” (a kind of european natural medicine mixed with what colonists took from indigenous peoples and African people who were enslaved in the 17-1900s), Traditional Chinese Medicine (TCM), Ayurvedic medicine, and traditions from countless Northern and Southern Hemispheric indigenous cultures and earth-based religious traditions.

 Herbal medicine didn’t nearly die out simply on accident.
 The brutal processes of colonization–both the physical and the cultural genocide–did their best to destroy this knowledge and the people who carry it.
 As such, we (especially those of us with european ancestors) are required to be thoughtful about where the knowledge we acquire comes from and how we use it. (ie: let’s not steal indigenous medicines and then make our livelihoods selling them back to others.)